-Stress, trauma, and pets going missing: it's an unfortunate fact that Guy Fawkes Night can be very hazardous for animals.
-Fireworks can cause a lot of anxiety, at worst, many pets may run away and get lost.
+Stress, trauma, and pets going missing: fireworks can be very hazardous for animals and can cause a lot of anxiety, at worst, many pets may run away and get lost.
 Are you a pet owner or a pet sitter?
-Be sure to take extra measures to prevent accidents and your pet from going missing.
+Be sure to take these extra measures to prevent accidents and your pet from going missing.

 Fearful dogs can be recognized by their body language: tail between the legs, ears flat, panting, licking their lips, yawning, trembling, walking around nervously, wanting to hide, no attention for food, games, cuddles, etc. Does your dog show any of these signals?
-Then read these tips carefully to prevent any mishaps on Guy Fawkes Night.
+Then read these tips carefully to prevent any mishaps during a firework display.

 Prevent your pet from going missing